 The constantly changing climate of eCommerce and online marketplaces has led to many changes to how payments are processed by consumers.
-For eCommerce sites and other digital platforms that process transactions, there’s a lot to know to stay compliant.
+For eCommerce sites and other digital platforms that process transactions, there’s a lot to know to stay compliant and manage fraud prevention.

 Payment compliance is a key aspect of ensuring the credibility and reputation of organizations.
 To help companies do this effectively, we explore what payments compliance is, common regulations to pay attention to, and tips to stay in the good graces of regulators.